MICKAI

 A reasonable estimate: by 2030 the average British adult will have between three and seven autonomous AI agents running on their behalf, with persistent memory, signed credentials, scheduled tool invocations, and ongoing relationships with downstream services.
 None of those agents has any procedure for the case where the user dies.
 None of them has a clean handover.
 None of them gives the executor of the estate any way to take possession without first proving they are the user, which they cannot, because they are not.
 The default behaviour is that the agents keep running until the cloud subscription lapses, the credit card on file fails, or the operator's operations team manually terminates a service.
 That is not a sovereign answer.
 It is a billing answer.

 Hereditas is the Mickai sub-component that handles post-mortem activation cleanly.
-It is filed under the Mickai portfolio at the UK Intellectual Property Office (application UK00004373277, sole inventor Micky Irons).
+It is filed under the Mickai portfolio at the UK Intellectual Property Office (UK IPO public register, GB2607309.8 to GB2610422.4, named inventor Micky Irons).
 This article is the design.

 The four problems